mtorials/dial-phone/README.md

 - support for all Matrix events
 - better error handling
 - DialPhone events for the most used native Matrix events
-- usability as full clients
+- usability as full client
 - Application API support
 - lazy loading
 - encryption
 - group management